5 Myths to Be Aware of Before Drafting Your Fantasy Football Team

-No, this isn't a fantasy football "self help" article" or a "from rags to riches fantasy team builder" type of deal either.
-I'm simply going to lay out five common ideas that a lot of players have going into each year that really hold them back and prevent them from being "great".
-While some might disagree with a couple of these, from my experience through winning four league championships over the course of 16 leagues, these hidden nuggets can get you an etra couple wins a year and give you a legitimate shot at contending for that league title.
+No, this isn't a fantasy football self-help article or a from-rags-to-riches fantasy-team-builder type of deal, either.
+I'm simply going to lay out five common misconceptions that a lot of players have going into each year that really hold them back and prevent them from being great.
+While some might disagree with a couple of these, from my experience through winning four league championships over the course of 16 leagues, these hidden nuggets can get you an extra couple wins a year and give you a legitimate shot at contending for that league title.

 Myth #1: You Should Draft the Player Who Will Score the Most Points On Your Team in the First Round

 This is, more often than not, your quarterback, and this is not who you want to draft in the first round.

 Who should you pick for the first round?

 You do, however, want to pick the player of best value here in this round.
 While wide receiver options span as far as the horizon, the most coveted position on a team can be a running back.
 It is true that wide receivers often can put up more points that running backs, but the amount of wide receivers who can put up big numbers is far from the number of running backs that can put up big numbers.
 The drop off for running back value happens quickly, and there is usually only one running back handling primary duties per team.
 Your #1 running back will probably not score the most points on your team, but you will be way better off in the interest of your team as a whole and when considering playoffs if you nab a stud running back with your first pick.
 A top tier running back becomes exponentially harder to find as each round passes, and by about round 6 or 7, unless you are in a PPR (points per reception) league, there will not be much running back value left.